MayBaMay/PB_P5/README.md

 <br/>In case the chosen product doesn't belong to the chosen category, asks user's confirmation if he/she wants to display categories list (input '-1') or choose an other product number(any else input)

     Method **exit()** :
-<br/>Asks user's confirmation if he/she wants to quit the program
+<br/>Asks user's confirmation if he/she wants to quit the program, input '1' for yes, '2' for no

     Method **save_substitute()** :
-<br/>Asks user if he/she wants to save the substitute in get_watchlist
+<br/>Asks user if he/she wants to save the substitute in get_watchlist input '1' for yes, '2' for no

     Method **result()** :
 <br/>Formates and prints results for each type of requets